 First, why do prisoners need uniforms?

 In a prison, there are guards, prisoners, and people doing other jobs, so it is necessary to distinguish prisoners from these groups, and the best way is for each person in each department to wear a different outfit.
-Moreover, if prisoners escape, the special clothing will also reveal them when they mingle with people outside, at least until they change into other clothes, and thus the idea of uniforms for prisoners was born.
+Furthermore, if prisoners escape, the special clothing will also reveal them when they mingle with people outside, at least until they change into different clothes, and thus the idea of uniforms for prisoners was born.
 Of course, prisoners are not very interested in this.

 In the West, going back in time from the 17th to the 19th century, many European countries forced prisoners to go barefoot throughout their imprisonment.
-Therefore, shoes were the basic clothing of the people at that time, while prisoners went barefoot.
+Therefore, a pair of shoes was the basic clothing of the people at that time, while prisoners went barefoot.
 Special clothing for prisoners only officially appeared during the reign of Queen Victoria of England around the 19th century.
 This outfit included a white jacket, white pants, and a hat, all stamped with an arrow indicating royal property.
 It sounds relatively complete, but winter in Europe is very cold, and such clothing does not help at all.

 What about the color orange?

 The black and white striped shirt inadvertently became a symbol of evil, negativity, and stigma.
-It made many people feel resentful and hate everything around them rather than focus on positive things.
-Instead, it is enough to easily identify prisoners, and from there, orange has been used more.
+It made many people feel ashamed and hate everything around them rather than focus on positive things.
+Instead, it is enough to easily identify prisoners, and thus, orange has been used more.
 Many prisons are moving towards a humane rehabilitation approach for prisoners to increase the rate of reintegration and enhance education rather than simply punishing as before.
 Prisoner clothing has also been changed to khaki jumpsuits in colors like red and orange, easily distinguishable from the crowd.
-However, not every country chooses orange as prisoner clothing because it can easily be confused with the uniforms of some road workers or electricians.
+However, not every country chooses orange as prisoner clothing because it can easily be confused with the clothing of some road workers or electricians.

 For example, a prison named Haiden in Norway allows prisoners to wear their own clothes and freely move around the prison grounds, meaning they can become fashion designers if they want.
 They also easily enjoy the flow of natural light and air in this prison.
 Norway has a comprehensive social safety net, including retirement benefits and educational assistance for prisoners after their release.
 Norwegian prisoners receive about $7.6 a day, which they can save or spend in the shops within the prison.